hmrc/email-verification/README.md

 {
   "credId":"0000000026936462",
   "continueUrl":"/student-tax-checker/verify-email/journey-completed",
-  "origin":"stc", // Will be displayed in the email as signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.en.pageTitle is missing
+  "origin":"stc", // Will be displayed in email as a signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, deprecated, use "labels" instead.
+Displayed in email as sub-title if "labels" is missing
   "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
   "email": {
     "address":"johnsmith@hotmail.com",
     "enterUrl":"/student-tax-checker/verify-email/enter-email" // user may get sent here if they cannot verify the provided email, e.g. they misspelled it
   }, // Optional, if absent then SI UI will prompt the User for the email address "labels": {
     "cy": {
-      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional, will be displayed in the email as sub title "userFacingServiceName": "Gwiriwr Treth Myfyrwyr" // Optional, will be displayed in the email as signature },
+      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional, will be displayed in email as sub-title "userFacingServiceName": "Gwasanaeth Gwiriwr Trethi Myfyrwyr" // Optional, will be displayed in the email as signature },
     "en": {
-      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.cy.pageTitle is missing
+      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub-title if labels.cy.pageTitle is missing
-      "userFacingServiceName": "Student Tax Team" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is missing
+      "userFacingServiceName": "Student Tax Checker Service" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is missing
     }
   }, // Optional
   "lang":"en" // Optional; en or cy; defaults to "en"